why you feel the way you do... and how to change it

 Every behavior follows this sequence: Event > Meaning > Emotion > Behavior.

 Some psychologists counsel to forget or change the event but this is unwise because the event might have an important learning that will protect you in the future.
 Sometimes we are told to just “control” and suppress our emotions and behaviors but this is ineffective also because it takes too much energy and many emotions are triggered automatically.
 Everyone has experienced this.

-- Events have no meaning other than the one we assign to them.
-This is illustrated with four examples including two personal stories.
+Because events have no meaning other than the one we assign to them

 (examples included), the most effective strategy to control emotions is

 to uncover other possible meanings for the event that is causing the

 emotion.
 Once other meanings are uncovered, the emotion dissipates and

 Note that the meaning or the event doesn’t necessarily need to change- simply uncovering alternative possible meanings is sufficient.